borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 `source_directories` instead of relying on Borg to include them implicitly via a parent directory.
 But as of borgmatic 1.9.0, `one_file_system` is no longer auto-enabled and such work-arounds aren't necessary.
+4. <span class="minilink minilink-addedin">Prior to version 1.9.0</span> You
+must restore as the same Unix user that created the archive containing the database dump.
+That's because the user's home directory path is encoded into the path of the database dump within the archive.
+5. <span class="minilink minilink-addedin">Prior to version 1.7.15</span> As
+mentioned above, borgmatic can only restore a database that's defined in borgmatic's own configuration file.
+So include your configuration files in backups to avoid getting caught without a way to restore a database.
+But starting from version 1.7.15, borgmatic includes your configuration files automatically.

 ### Manual restoration